Designing responsive pages

 - Unzip the theme files to a location of your choice on your computer or network.

 - For Bookshelf, Firma, Showcase, Skyline, Terra, and Whiteboard themes, open the basic.responsive.grid.less file from the Styles folder using a text editor.
-For Fiesta, Tinted Tiles, and Homestead themes, open the layout.less file from the Styles folder.
+For Building Blocks, Fiesta, Homestead, Kaleidoscope, and Tinted Tiles themes, open the layout.less file from the Styles folder.

 For Bookshelf, Fiesta, and Whiteboard themes, replace the following lines...